 -Always drive defensive and assume that other driver's don't see you.

-If you or someone you love has been injured or killed in a motorcycle accident in Modesto or elsewhere in the area and needs to speak to a personal injury lawyer, contact the Law Offices of Ben Roberts.
+If you or someone you love has been injured or killed in a motorcycle accident in Modesto or elsewhere in the area and needs to speak to a personal injury lawyer, contact the Law Offices of Robert J. Anaya.
 For a free consultation call 1-209-522-7500 to discuss your claim.

 Modesto motorcyclist killed in high speed crash, by Tim Daly, News10